AT&T/Time Warner antitrust trial set for March

 Once in trial, AT&T will likely push a solution it hopes will be palatable to the judge, who will decide whether the deal may go forward.

-AT&T and Time Warner said in a court filing that Time Warner’s Turner Broadcasting unit had offered its distributors licensing terms that forbid Turner from “going dark” on a distributor for seven years after the deal closes if they reach an impasse in negotiations.
+AT&T and Time Warner said in a court filing that Time Warner’s Turner Broadcasting unit had offered its distributors licensing terms that forbid Turner from “going dark” for seven years after the deal closes if they reach an impasse in negotiations.
 Blackouts are a negotiating tool in carriage disputes between distributors and programmers.

 It is not unusual for companies facing a government challenge to respond with such a fix.

-In three cases since 2014 - Sysco buying U.S. Foods, Staples buying Office Depot and Aetna buying Humana - the companies offered a fix but their deals were still deemed illegal by the judge hearing their case and the mergers were scrapped.
+In three cases since 2014, Sysco buying U.S. Foods, Staples buying Office Depot and Aetna buying Humana, the companies offered a fix but their deals were still deemed illegal by the judge hearing their case and the mergers were scrapped.

-Reporting by Diane Bartz; Editing by Bill Rigby
+Reporting by Diane Bartz; Editing by Bill Rigby and David Gregorio